drmarija/sumarice/README.md

 - The Poem Page

-  - The poem page includes the meaning behind the poem "A Bloody Fairy-Tale" and the picture of the stone with ingraved verse from the poem which children learn today in s and navigation bar are changed to red as symbol of a tragedy that has happened during World War Two.
+  - The poem page includes the meaning behind the poem "A Bloody Fairy-Tale" and the picture of the stone with ingraved verse from the poem which children learn today in school and navigation bar are changed to red as symbol of a tragedy that has happened during World War Two.

   - The font and navigation bar color are changed to red as a symbol of a tragedy that has happened during World War Two.